Did you know that sport eyeglasses can give you a competitive edge in sports?

 The two areas of concern when considering eye protection for sports are safety and UV protection.

 Eye injuries can occur in any sport.
 If you are a skier, ice and driving snow become projectiles that can seriously injure your eyes.
 Ball players know too well the hazards of an errant throw or kick.
-Protective eyewear, including safety goggles and face shields, are designed to keep debris out of the eyes as well as providing a barrier against getting hit in the eye.
+Protective eye wear, including safety glasses and face shields, are designed to keep debris out of the eyes as well as providing a barrier against getting hit in the eye.

 UV protection is particularly critical for outdoor athletes.
 Golfers, runners, tennis players, soccer players, even horsemen and boating enthusiasts, need to block damaging UV rays which may cause cataracts and/or cancer later in life.